All of the latest news and insights into the electrical world, from Fastlec.

 How much water do they actually use?

 Between 4 to 6 litres per minute depending on your temperature and flow rate settings.

-Push button controls - Showers with push button controls solely or in addition to rotary controls will usually allow you to leave both your temperature and your flow rate settings in place for you next shower.
+Push-button controls - Showers with push-button controls solely or in addition to rotary controls will usually allow you to leave both your temperature and your flow rate settings in place for your next shower.

-Thermostatic control - Allows for fluctuations in water pressure caused by other appliances in the building, by automatically adjusting the temperature to keep it stable.
+Thermostatic control - This allows for fluctuations in water pressure caused by other appliances in the building, by automatically adjusting the temperature to keep it stable.

-Multi-mode shower heads - All but the most basic showers come with a shower head than can be adjusted to create up to 6 different spray patterns.
+Multi-mode shower heads - All but the most basic showers come with a showerhead that can be adjusted to create up to 6 different spray patterns.